 - John Maynard Keynes, 1922, Money (v)

-I’m an economics PhD student at MIT and an alum of the University of Chicago, where I studied economics, math, and Chinese.
-I am currently an economist in tech in the Bay Area; I previously did macro research in quant finance.
+I am an economics PhD student at MIT and an alum of the University of Chicago, where I studied economics, math, and Chinese.
+I previously worked as an economist at Uber under John A. List and as a quantitative researcher at AQR Capital Management.

 - NGDP futures via blockchain: Market monetarism meets cryptocurrency (And: how to set up a prediction market on Augur)